mrh9663-del/rlac/_pages/assignment-1.md

 3. **Method Comparison:**
 What different insights emerge when the same corpus is analyzed using exploratory visualization tools Voyant Tools versus structured statistical analysis R Markdown?

-To answer these questions, I use computational text analysis to compare Philip K. Dick's 1950s short fiction with Cory Doctorow's 2000s short fiction.
+I use computational text analysis to compare Philip K. Dick's 1950s short fiction with Cory Doctorow's 2000s short fiction.
 Using [Voyant Tools](https://voyant-tools.org) for exploratory data analysis and [R Markdown](https://posit.cloud/) in Posit Cloud for statistical confirmation, I track how key terms rise, fall, and cluster across a combined corpus.

 ⸻